awslabs/ml-io/README.md

  ```

 ### Reading Parquet Files over Amazon SageMaker Pipe Mode with Apache Arrow
-ML-IO offers native integration with Apache Arrow and can represent dataset records as Arrow files.
+MLIO offers native integration with Apache Arrow and can represent dataset records as Arrow files.
 In the example below we read a Parquet dataset from an Amazon SageMaker Pipe channel and pass it to Arrow for actual parsing.

 ```python
 import pyarrow.parquet as pq